davidtchiu/davidtchiu.github.io/teaching/cs240/lab.stories/index.md

   - In this example my first user story expanded into two disparate tasks, both assigned to "DC."
   - You can ignore expanding other user stories into tasks for now.
 Just focus on the current sprint.

 - **Invite me!** As this is a living document to help you manage your project, there's no set number of tasks that you have to create and assign before the end of lab.
 However, I do require you to use and update your Trello board over the course of your project.
 To track your sprints and your progress, I want you to invite me to your board.
-Press the `Invite` button and search for me using my `pugetsound.edu` email.
+Press the `Invite` button and search for me using `david.t.chiu@gmail.com`.